WORKSHOPS & CONTINUING EDUCATION

 Anatomy Jam w/Sam Booker

 Come and geek-out about anatomy and movement with us in a casual, collegial, student-driven environment!
-These 6 sessions will be themed according to region of the body: the shoulder, scapula and arm; the spine; the pelvis, hip and thigh; the knee, thigh and leg; the leg, ankle and foot.
-We may start each session with a brief review of the region (or not if the crowd doesn’t feel it’s necessary), and the rest will be based on the questions and queries you bring in about that region as it relates to your personal or teaching practice.
+This session we will be focusing on the hip and thigh - learn all about your pins!
+We may start the session with a brief review of the region (or not if the crowd doesn’t feel it’s necessary), and the rest will be based on the questions and queries you bring in about that region as it relates to your personal or teaching practice.
 90 minutes of chatting about anatomy and movement: Is there anything you’d rather do on Thursday afternoon?
 We didn’t think so.

 This class is open to Pilates, Yoga and Movement Teachers, and those interested in learning more about anatomy in terms of movement & rehabilitative context.